hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 ### Smart Job Planning

-If we classify the transforms as order-sensitive and order-insensitive, we can determine whether we will require the initial event order at the stage of the pipeline.
-In other words, grouping the transforms according to whether the result of the transforms is affected by the event order or not is one of the most important factor that will help us hide the ordering effects.
-To clarify why this would be useful, consider this example case: Suppose the pipeline contains all order-insensitive transforms.
-Then, if we are aware that they are order-insensitive, we can avoid to preserving the event order unnecessarily.
-In this way, we make use of parallelism as much as possible.

-Similarly, some kind of transforms can put the events in a certain order.
-If there is no order-sensitive transform before this type of transforms, we don't need to do any ordering related effort before it since a new order is produced after this transform.
-To put it in another way, these kind of transforms fix the order that could be previously broken (e.g. sort).
-This group may include aggregate transforms since they produce their own order (the output of windowed aggregate transforms are ordered in its own).

-With the smart job planning, we determine the subpipelines that we need to prevent reordering and where we add the sorting stages independently from the user by considering the classes of transforms.
-Since we have to consider the subsequent stages for any stage while making this determination, it is not enough to visit the pipeline stages only with topological order.
-We could achieve this by traversing DAG in reverse topological order.

-By browsing the DAG on the reverse topological order, we can decide where to activate/deactivate the ordering prevention logic.
-The algorithm for this will be as follows:
+We classified the transforms as order-sensitive and order-insensitive.
+This allows us to analyze the graph of the pipeline and identify which parts of it need the ordering restrictions.
+Basically, we must protect the order only on a path going from an order-creating stage to a stateful mapping stage.
+We also classified the transforms into order-propagating and order-creating.
+Sources create the order, as well as sorting and aggregating stages.
+For example, if a pipeline contains stateful mapping downstream of an aggregating stage, only that part must preserve the order.

+The algorithm to find these order-sensitive subgraphs requires us to traverse the `Transform` DAG in reverse topological order.
+This way, at each stage, we know whether somewhere in its downstream there's an order-sensitive stage.
+Here's the algorithm we use:

 1. Traverse to DAG in the reverse topological order.
-2. When visit a order-sensitive node (OrderSensitiveTransform), activate the ordering prevention logic for this and future nodes until visiting a node (SequencerTransform) that produces its own order.
+2. When visiting an order-sensitive transform, activate the ordering prevention logic for this and future transforms until visiting an order-creating transform.
-3. After visiting the node that produces its own order, deactivate the ordering prevention logic the following nodes until visiting a order-sensitive node.
+3. After visiting an order-creating transform, deactivate the ordering prevention logic for the future transforms until visiting an order-sensitive node.
 4. Follow this procedure to visit all nodes.

-With the use of this algorithm, we  benefit more from parallelism by activating event ordering prevention in as few places as possible.